Welcome to the Antiquities' Wellington Inn

 Traverse City has been called “the coolest lakeside food scene in America” in Bon Appetit magazine.
 Can you beat that?
 And, with a few exceptions, the coolest restaurants are within blocks.

-There’s the exceptional Cook’s House down the block, plus Amical, Red Ginger, Georgina’s, Poppycock’s, Bistro Fou Fou, Firefly, Towne Plaza, Smoque BBQ, and Harvest on or near Front Street.
+There’s the exceptional Cook’s House down the block, plus Amical, Red Ginger, Poppycock’s, Firefly, Towne Plaza, Sparks BBQ, and Sorellina on or near Front Street.

-Around the corner are two lots with the most innovative food trucks you’ll find.
+Around the corner are two lots with the most innovative food trucks.

 Around the bend toward Suttons Bay is the waterfront West End Tavern.